 First, make sure the pieces are in fact sterling silver and not just silver-plated.
 Authentic sterling silver is made up of 92.5% silver and is always marked as such.
 Inspect the pieces looking for markings such as “925,” “.925” or “sterling” for pieces made in the U.S. These pieces are usually darker in color and are naturally lighter in weight.
 Sterling silver pieces have intrinsic value, and can often be resold.
 Although we’ve all heard the offers on the radio for pawn shops requesting gold and silver, it’s important to work with a qualified appraisal expert, to ensure you get the proper value for your silver.

 If an item is silver-plated, that means it has a base metal of another material and has been coated with a thin layer of silver.
 These pieces are usually lighter in color and heavier in weight because of the base metals.
 Because these pieces contain very little pure silver, they have far lesser value.

-Determine If You Have a Set or Odds and Ends
+Determine If You Have a Set of Silverware or Odds & Ends

-If you find your pieces do not have any similar markings, you likely have some odd pieces that have accumulated over the years and aren’t a cohesive set.
+If you find your pieces do not have any similar markings, you likely have some odd pieces that have accumulated over the years and aren’t cohesive sets.

 The pattern engraved into your flatware pieces may also help determine how much they are worth, as some patterns are rarer and may have a higher value.
 Pieces that have a family monogram or are marked with initials have a lower value, as it is harder to find a collector.
-Fruitcocktail Collectables Professional Appraiser can help you determine if the pattern engraved on your pieces indicates a higher value.
+A professional appraisal can help you determine if the pattern engraved on your pieces indicates a higher value.